Federate Amazon Redshift access with Microsoft Azure AD single sign-on

 AzureSSO to generate an AWS STS token to connect to Amazon Redshift by adding an IAM permissions policy

 - Choose Create policy.

 - On the Create policy page, choose the JSON tab.

 - For the policy, enter the following JSON:

-In the preceding code, replace the placeholders with the appropriate values.
-The following table provides an explanation of each placeholder.
+In the preceding code, replace the placeholders with the appropriate values:

 - Choose Review policy.

 - In the Review policy section, for Name, enter the name of your policy; for example,

 - For Description, you can optionally enter a brief description of what the policy does.

 - For Summary, review your policy components and make sure to resolve any warnings or errors.